emusat2021/IO-Math-Lessons/README.md

 **Frameworks, Libraries & Programs Used**

-1. Bootstrap 4.5:
+1. Bootstrap 4.6:
-* Bootstrap 4.5 css was used to create the selector and game board elements of the app with custom styles applied where necessary.
+* Bootstrap 4.6 css was used to create the navigation bar, as well as 'Exercises' page, responsive design, etc.
 2. Google Fonts:
 * Google fonts were used to import the Roboto font into the style.css file which is used on all text elements of the app.
 3. Git:
-* Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+* Git was used for version control by commiting to local repository and pushing to GitHub.
 4. GitHub:
-* GitHub was used to store the projects code after being pushed from Git.
+* GitHub was used to store the project's code after being pushed from local repository.
 5. Balsamic:
 * Balsamic was used to create the wireframes shown above for the front end design.